-The following is an excerpt from a teaching by Jetsunma Ahkon Lhamo offered at Palyul Ling Retreat 2012:
+The following is an excerpt from a teaching by Jetsunma Ahkon Lhamo offered during a Phowa retreat:

 Copyright © Jetsunma Ahkon Norbu Lhamo All rights reserved